 Wait, so how do I increase Vibrance!?

-1. Use the example tweets and trajectory definitions to identify how you might reach each part of the map.
+1. Use the example tweets and trajectory definitions to identify how you might reach each part of the Journey Map.

 2. Then plan a course on the Journey Map to cycle through each trajectory.
-Counterclockwise journeys tend to be create the most powerful “revolutionary” #DeepEngagement, while clockwise journeys are less difficult, more common, and much better than “baseline.”
+Counterclockwise journeys tend to be create the most powerful “actionable” #DeepEngagement, while clockwise journeys are less difficult, more common, and still much better than “baseline.”